abhishekvash/privado-timer/README.md

     npm run serve

-to view the application in the default broswer
+to view the application in the default browser.

+To run tests, type

+    npm run test